Frequently Asked Questions

 Can I visit the Sanctuary?

 Yes, you can visit the Sanctuary on one of our pre-booked guided sunset tours.
-For more information click on the Visit the Sanctuary heading at the top of this page.
+For more information click on the Visit our Kangaroos heading at the top of this page.

 Do you sell kangaroo photos and videos?